xieyuheng/fidb-zero/docs/manual/04-access-token.md

   **TODO** We also need HTTP API for this feature, but since I am not currently using this feature,
-  I leave the design of the API for future.
+  I leave the design of the API for the future.